IRG-MotionLLM: Interleaving Motion Generation, Assessment and Refinement for Text-to-Motion Generation: Abstract

 \section{Abstract}

-Recent advances in motion-aware large language models have shown remarkable promise for unifying motion understanding and generation tasks.
+Recent advances in motion-aware large language models have shown remarkable promise for jointly learning motion understanding and generation knowledge.
 However, these models typically treat understanding and generation separately, limiting the mutual benefits that could arise from interactive feedback between tasks.
-In this work, we reveal that motion assessment and refinement tasks act as crucial bridges to enable bidirectional knowledge flow between understanding and generation.
-Leveraging this insight, we propose Interleaved Reasoning for Motion Generation (IRMoGen), a novel paradigm that tightly couples motion generation with assessment and refinement through iterative text-motion dialogue.
-To realize this, we introduce IRG-MotionLLM, the first model that seamlessly interleaves motion generation, assessment, and refinement to improve generation performance.
+In this work, we reveal that motion assessment and refinement tasks can act as crucial bridges to enable knowledge flow from motion understanding to generation.
+Specifically, we propose Interleaved Reasoning for Motion Generation (IRMoGen), a novel paradigm that tightly couples motion generation with assessment and refinement through iterative text-motion dialogue.
+To realize this, we introduce IRG-MotionLLM, the first model that seamlessly interleaves motion generation, assessment, and refinement to improve the alignment between generated motion and goal text.
 IRG-MotionLLM is developed progressively with a novel three-stage training scheme, initializing and subsequently enhancing native IRMoGen capabilities.
 To facilitate this development, we construct an automated data engine to synthesize interleaved reasoning annotations from existing text-motion datasets.
-Extensive experiments demonstrate that: (i) Assessment and refinement tasks significantly improve text-motion alignment; (ii) Interleaving motion generation, assessment, and refinement steps yields consistent performance gains across training stages; and (iii) IRG-MotionLLM clearly outperforms the baseline model and achieves advanced performance on standard text-to-motion generation benchmarks.
-Cross-evaluator testing further validates its effectiveness.
-Code \& Data: \href{https://github.com/HumanMLLM/IRG-MotionLLM/tree/main}{https://github.com/HumanMLLM/IRG-MotionLLM}.
+Extensive experiments demonstrate the properties brought by IRMoGen training, and the advanced cross-benchmark and cross-evaluator performance of IRG-MotionLLM.
+Code and models are available at \url{https://github.com/HumanMLLM/IRG-MotionLLM}.